vadym218/co2ding/README.md

-# co2ding
+# Node.js Back-End
+- Server parses info from co2.csv and then serves it via API endpoint
-Competition entry for Co2ding from DataArt
+- Competition entry for Co2ding from DataArt